JeisonJHA/Delphi-IDE/README.md

     This works like the "Ctrl+Shift+C" of the Delphi, the diference is that this works only for the method that is in scope.

-## Config
+* Config

     where to create the method
     "visibility": "protected",
     if the block configured don't exists it will create it. the block will be created at the end of the class.
     "create_visibility_block": true

-# Know issues:
+    ### Know issues:
         If the command is triggered it will create a new statement, does not validate if it already exists.

+## Extract Method

+    You select the snippet you want to extract and the plugin will identify which parameters are required for the new method and includes in the new method.
+    The new method will be inserted with the name "ExtractedMethod" you just need to write the name you want to change everey declaration of the new method.

 ## Limitations

 Except the formatter all other plugins of this pack is based on this syntax: [sublime-delphi-language](https://bitbucket.org/JeisonJHA/sublime-delphi-language).

 ## Next steps

-    ## Extract Method

-    You select the snippet you want to extract and the plugin will identify which parameters are required for the new method and includes in the new method.
-    The new method will be inserted with the name "ExtractedMethod" you just need to write the name you want to change the declaration will use and implementation of the method.
+    ## Function name display

+    Show the name of the method that the cursor is on, class name and visibility.

     ## Exchange method return